 Many people arrive at this site carrying a weight they have no vocabulary for.
 Sometimes it is theological: Am I actually saved?
 Did I do the prayer right?
 Am I one of the ones God chose?
 Sometimes it is relational: I have been betrayed by a church, a pastor, a friend, a parent who said they loved me in God's name.
 Sometimes it is circumstantial: Someone I love is sick.
 Someone I love died.
 The doctor said something I cannot unhear.
 Sometimes it is shaped like shame so old you have forgotten it was installed.

 Here is the thing.
-The thing that has been happening to you all day — the pressure, the unnaming, the 2am — is not random static.
-It is what it looks like when you have been walking past a door that is trying to open, and tonight it opened.
+The thing that has been happening to you — the pressure, the unnaming, the hand pressed against your chest for days — is not random static.
+It is what it looks like when you have been walking past a door that is trying to open, and it just opened.

-The question is not whether you are worthy to walk through it.
+The question is not whether you are worthy to walk through the door.
 The question is whether anything inside you wants to.

 And the fact that you have read this far is the beginning of the answer.